Get started by searching below:

 All complaints a nursing home ombudsman receives are confidential unless the resident or family member gives permission otherwise.
 This means issues can be addressed without fear of staff retaliation.

-Call us today at (855) 264-6310, if you or a loved one has suffered from nursing home neglect or abuse.
+Wondering how to report a nursing home?
+Call us today at (855) 264-6310 if you or a loved one has suffered from nursing home neglect or abuse.

-2. Enhancing Care Through Ombudsman Nursing Home Services
+2. Enhances Care Through Ombudsman Nursing Home Services

-Beyond addressing individual complaints, an ombudsman for nursing homes also improves the quality of care all residents receive in nursing homes.
+Beyond addressing individual complaints, an ombudsman for nursing homes also improves the quality of care all residents receive.
 They do this by visiting nursing homes and making suggestions to help residents.

 “Our bread and butter, what we do every day, is visit facilities, talk and meet with residents, get to know them, build trust and rapport with them, then gather information as to what their concerns are about.”